Tmuat/handmade-by-ellie/README.md

 - As a **admin user**, I want to be able to view all orders being made on the site.
 - As a **admin user**, I want to be able to adjust order status' and send corresponding.emails to users who have made purchases.

+### **The Scope Plane**

+**Features Planned:**
+- Responsive Design - site should be fully responsive across screen sizes/devices.
+- Cross browser functionality - the site should work no matter the browser of choice.
+- Mobile, tablet and desktop optimised navigation.
+- Website information and relevant landing imagery on landing page.
+- Registered user functionality - able to create a user, login as said user and update default information.
+- Product information - description and stock information.
+- Search and Filter functionality.
+- Shopping bag - functionality to add one or more different products and quantities to a shopping bag.
+- Secure card checkout - utilising stripe.
+- Contact form for all users to be able to contact the site owner.
+- Admin section for 'staff' - area for 'staff' to manage sections of the site.

 ---